DanielKrawisz/Entropy/Physics.md

 ### World Lines

+### Twins Paradox

 ### 4-vectors

 ### Force Fields

 ## Gauss's Law

-This chapter has to do with the elliptic partial differential equations that are obeyed by gravitational, electric, and magnetic forces.
+This chapter has to do with the elliptic partial differential equations that are obeyed by gravitational, electric, and magnetic forces and it is the first step in restoring localism to physics.

+### Green Function Solutions

+## The Conservation of Energy

 ## Maxwell's Equations

 ## Waves

-## Conservation of Energy

-### Stress-Energy Tensor

 ## Curved Space

 ### Pseudoforces

+### Accelerated Coordinates in Special Relativity

 ## Point Particles